nline Library - 11th - 14th centuries

 Unknown, c1280, "I.33" - Tower of London, UK

 Tower Fechtbuch I.33 (c1280).
 London, British Museum - This remarkable manuscript, simply entitled "I.33" is comprised of 32 pages consisting of over a hundred ink-and-watercolour drawings, accompanied with Latin text describing the technique of sword & buckler combat.
 The original author is unknown to this day and the date of the manuscript is still in question, however, it has been dated to the late 13th century, and identified its owner as the secretary of Bishop of Würzburg.
-View another online version of the I.33, and one from the Czech Republic at I.33.
+View another online version of the I.33 hosted by a Czech Republic organization, Freywild.

 Manesse et al, c1300-1315, "Die Manessesche Liederhandschrift" - Universitätsbibliothek, Heidelberg